-WIND SYSTEM's POWER CALCULATION
+WIND POWER CALCULATOR

 Besides rated wattage, wind generator manufactures also normally provide a so-called Power Curve (also known as a Performance Graph or Power Output Graph), that plots the output in watts or kilowatts as a function of instantaneous wind speed.